synergy-design-system/synergy-design-system/.changeset/1085-add-sick-intl-to-assets.md

 "@synergy-design-system/mcp": minor
 ---

-feat: ✨ add sick intl to assets (#1085)
+feat: ✨ add sick intl to fonts (#1085)

-Add an optimized variant of the `SICK Intl` font as a shared asset to the `@synergy-design-system/assets` package.
+Add an optimized variant of the `SICK Intl` font as a shared asset to the new `@synergy-design-system/fonts` package.